A Brief Introduction to Project Portfolio Governance

 The Association for Project Management defines project portfolio governance as:

 “the selection, prioritization, and control of an organization’s projects and programmes in line with its strategic objectives and capacity to deliver.
 The goal is to balance change initiatives and business-as-usual while optimizing return on investment.”

 Governance is tied to the overall strategy of the business and aids effective decision-making.

 Just because someone has an idea for a project, it doesn’t mean it should happen regardless of where it came from.

 That’s what project portfolio governance is all about: ensuring projects have a strategic fit with the organization.
-It’s about having the processes in place to ensure that projects are delivering value.
+It helps senior executives to informed decisions about projects that can deliver value.

 Secondly, project portfolio governance provides a mechanism to track project progress.
 Strong project portfolio governance will give you the visibility to know how projects are doing and know when projects go off-track.